ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 and with AggregateInitReq as the payload.

 After verifying the authentication tag as described in
-{{aggregate-message-auth}}, the helper handles the AggregateInitReq by computing the initial preparation state for each ReportShare in `AggregateInitReq.seq` as described in {{prep-start}}.
+{{aggregate-message-auth}}, the helper first checks that the nonces in `AggregateInitReq.seq` are all distinct.
+If two ReportShare messages have the same nonce, then the helper MUST abort with error "unrecognizedMessage".
+Next, the helper handles the AggregateInitReq by computing the initial preparation state for each ReportShare in `AggregateInitReq.seq` as described in
+{{prep-start}}.
 It then constructs an AggregateResp:

 ~~~
 struct {